-Home buyers in Washington State seeking a zero-down mortgage loan have limited options.
-Most mortgage programs require some kind of upfront investment from the borrower, in the form of a down payment.
+Home buyers in Washington State seeking zero-down mortgage options may find they have limited choices.
+Most mortgage programs require an upfront investment from the borrower in the form of a down payment.

-But there are a couple of special programs out there specifically designed to help, and the VA home loan is one of them.
+However, there are a couple of special programs out there specifically designed to help, and the VA home loan is one of them.
 Here’s what you should know about zero-down mortgage loans in Washington State.

 What Is a Zero-Down Mortgage Loan?

-A zero-down mortgage is one where the home loan accounts for 100% of the purchase price.
-In this scenario, the buyer does not have to make a down payment of any kind.
+A zero-down home mortgage can cover 100% of the purchase price.
+This means the buyer can come to the closing table without a down payment of any kind.
 The entire purchase can be financed.

-Zero-down mortgages are rare in Washington State, with a few notable exceptions.
-That’s because most home loan programs require some kind of down payment investment from the buyer.
+Zero-down mortgages are rare in Washington State, with a couple of notable exceptions.
+That’s because most home loan programs require a down payment investment from the buyer.

 - The FHA loan program requires a down payment of at least 3.5% of the purchase price or the appraised value, whichever is less.

-- Conventional home loans generally require a down payment of some kind, which can range from 3% to 5% on the lower end.
+- Conventional home loans also require a down payment of some kind, which can range from 3% to 5% on the lo end.

-With that being said, there are a couple of mortgage financing options available in Washington State that allow for zero down payment.
-One is the USDA rural loan program, and the other is the VA mortgage program for veterans and members of the armed forces.
+However, there are a couple of mortgage financing programs available in Washington State that allow for zero down payment.
+Two popular options are the USDA rural loan program, and the VA mortgage program for veterans and members of the armed forces.

 USDA and VA: No Down Payment Required

-There are a couple of ways to buy a home in Washington State with no down payment.
-The USDA Rural Development loan program is available to borrowers in rural areas who meet certain income restrictions.
-The VA loan program offers 100% financing for eligible military members and veterans.
+There are still ways to buy a home in Washington State with a zero-down mortgage.
+The USDA Rural Development loan program is available to borrowers in rural areas who meet certain income criteria.
+The VA loan program offers 100% financing for eligible veterans and members of the military.

 Here’s an overview of each program:

 - USDA: This program provides a 90% government guarantee to approved lenders, which enables them to offer home loans up to 100% of the purchase price.
 It’s geared toward low- and moderate-income borrowers in eligible rural areas, including select areas within Washington State.
-It’s a zero-down mortgage option, but it’s only available to a fairly small segment of the population.
+It’s a zero-down mortgage option, but unfortunately its only available to a small segment of buyers.

 - VA: The VA loan program is another way to buy a home in Washington with no down payment.
 We are particularly passionate about this program, because it rewards our brave men and women in uniform.
 Eligible borrowers can qualify for a VA loan up to 100% of the purchase price, eliminating the need for a down payment.
 Here are the basic eligibility requirements.